 - If your maquiladora will operate in the textile sector other requests have to be met.

 With this article we just covered the basics of the requirements that must be met.
-For more information on doing business in Mexico, or for assistance in investing in Mexico, please contact us below by filling out the form.
-Thank you.
+For more information on doing business in Mexico, or for assistance in investing in Mexico, please contact us HERE.